yarml/HeliumOS/docs/Code-Style.md

 inline assembly if the instruction is simple enough.

 # Debug printing
-## Mid-Implementation debug printing
-When implementing a new feature, it is often necessary to print out a lot of information until that feature is completely implemented, figuring out later which printfs should be removed and which ones should stay can be tricky, this is why Helium source provides `tpf` standing for *temporary printf* so that it could be easily found and removed when no longer needed

 ## Value printing format
 When an internal value of the system is to be displayed out, the format `decription(var1=value1, ...)\n` is to be used.
 When only displaying a message,